kavinrajasekaran/TennisTracker/README.md

 6. Select court surface and add optional location/notes
 7. Choose the winner and save

+### Quick Testing
+- In debug mode, use the "🐛 Quick Test Setup" button for instant valid match setup
+- Check the "Validation Status" section to see real-time validation feedback

 ### Viewing Statistics
 1. Go to the "Leaderboard" tab
 2. Browse player rankings and statistics